-I am currently working on the second part of my video palmistry course, and this subject about the crossing lines will be in the lessons.
-If you would like to start learning from the basics, Module One is all ready to go.
+I am currently working on the second part of my video palmistry course, and this subject about crossing lines will be in the lessons.
+If you want to start learning from the basics, Module One is ready to go.
 (Scroll down after this article for the link).

 Essentially, it won’t matter what name you call a line.
-For example, you might have what is traditionally called a line of head, or a head line.
-Other palm readers will call it a mind line, or a line of conscious.
-You can call it the proximal transverse crease if you like, it doesn’t matter whatsoever.
-But what does matter is the purpose of the line and how to read it.
+For example, you might have what is traditionally called a line of head or a head line.
+Other palm readers will call it a mind line or a line of consciousness.
+You can call it the proximal transverse crease if you like.
+It doesn’t matter whatsoever.
+But what matters is the line’s purpose and how to read it.

 Types of palms that get crossing lines and crossbars

 Some people have lines all over their palms, and others will only have a few.
 Those with only a few lines are less likely to get crossbars, but the crossing lines are inevitable on most hands.
-The crossbars, in general, depict obstacles, and it depends on which line it is on as to its meaning.
+The crossbars generally depict obstacles, and it depends on which line it is on as to its meaning.

-When the lines cross each other, it can represent a crucial period at the point of the crossing.
-For example, when the fate line passes the head line, the period of around the age of thirty-five is significant.
+When the lines cross, it can represent a crucial period at the crossing point.
+For example, when the fate line passes the head line, the period around the age of thirty-five is significant.
 It can be regarding career or life goals.
-When the same line crosses the heart line, the age is around fifty and also points to potential change.
+When the same line crosses the heart line, the age is around fifty, which also points to potential change.

 The crossbars on lines

-If at any point there happens to be a crossbar on a line, it tells us that something is slowing down the progress.
-If on the fate line, it may be a setback in career.
+If there happens to be a crossbar on a line, it tells us that something is slowing down the progress.
+It may be a setback in your career if the bar is on the fate line.
 On the heart line or marriage line, the crossbar affects a relationship.
 On the life line, it can be many things, even the self, like going through illness or family problems.

 A crossbar on the head line can depict a mental block.
-On the healer’s lines, a crossbar slows down the energy flow and inspiration.
-It could be a phase where the healing is not helpful or that the subject is doing too much to be effective.
+A crossbar on the healer’s lines slows down the energy flow and inspiration.
+It could be a phase where the healing is not helpful, or the person is doing too much to be effective.
 It might be a time to take a break and start afresh.

 Always look at the quality of the lines before and after the crossbar.
 If the line continues strongly, then the obstacle will be less severe and maybe a blessing in disguise.

 Are you ready to start your video lessons?
-Check out the Module One here.
+Check out Module One here.